PHP PDO

 Utilities

-While adding the support for custom queries, I also added custom functions to help create the query:
+Whilst adding support for custom queries, I also added helper functions to create them:

 // Instead of this: